TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 ]

 A polymorphic function differs from functions we have seen in the following ways:
-- It can take input from multiple differnt input types (not necessarily all types, restrictions are allowed).
+- It can take input from multiple different input types (not necessarily all types, restrictions are allowed).
-- Its output type can be differnt for different inputs types.
+- Its output type can be different for different inputs types.

 An example for such a function that we have seen in the previous section would be:
 ```